Eyas's Blog

 Photo by KOBU Agency

-For the third and final “short” of this week’s Unity for Software Engineers, I give an overview of building in-game User Interfaces in Unity.
+For the third and final “short” of this week’s Unity for Software Engineers (now updated and available as a book), I give an overview of building in-game User Interfaces in Unity.
 As a reminder, this week’s installment is packaged as a series of short-form outlines, introducing readers to the breadth of the Unity toolkit.

 Just like rendering and the Input System, Unity has a few technologies that can be used to render UI in a game.
 Unity’s documentation includes a comparison of these UI toolkits.
 Of these, only two technologies can be used for in-game user interfaces.
 We’ll discuss these here: